muldjord/skyscraper/dbs/README.md

 Skyscraper provides the example file `~/.skyscraper/dbs/priorities.xml.example`.
 Please don't edit this file manually, as it will be overwritten when you update Skyscraper.
 When a platform is scraped for the first time, it will automatically copy the example file to `~/.skyscraper/dbs/[platform]/priorities.xml` unless it already exists.
 You can of course also copy the file yourself before scraping a platform.
 If you do so, be sure to remove the `.example` part of the filename so it's just called `priorities.xml`.

 #### Other cool stuff you CAN DO
-And what I encourage you to do! :) Each subfolder in this folder is self-contained and can be copied to your friends at your convenience.
-Just zip it up or copy the folder itself over to some other computer that has Skyscraper 1.6.0 or later installed, and you can make use of the data using the `-s localdb` scraping module option.
+Each subfolder in this folder is self-contained and can be copied to other Skyscraper installations at your convenience.
+Just copy the folder itself over to some other computer that has Skyscraper 1.6.0 or later installed, and you can make use of the data using the `-s localdb` scraping module option.
 If you add it at a non-default location, set the db folder with `-d [dbfolder]`.

-Keep in mind that you need to unzip the folder before using it.
-Skyscraper currently does not support zipped db's.

 #### To those who live the thug life
 ... and decide to completely ignore my warnings.
 If you absolutely insist on editing the databases by hand, here's a description of the format.
 It's really, really simple.